The Gottman Method

 Who it benefits

 The Gottman Method can be applied at various stages of relationships, whether it forms part of premarital counseling or is used to address long-standing challenges in long-term partnerships.
-It may benefit individuals who are willing to work together to focus on improving their relationship—whether challenges are minor or there is significant turmoil.
-The method may also help people who do not think there is a problem or who think their partner is responsible for the difficulties in the relationship as long as both parties are willing to engage in the therapeutic process.
+The Gottman Method may benefit individuals who are willing to work together to focus on improving their relationship—whether challenges are minor or there is significant turmoil.
+The Gottman Method may also help people who do not think there is a problem or who think their partner is responsible for the difficulties in the relationship as long as both parties are willing to engage in the therapeutic process.

-However, there are circumstances in which Gottman therapy isn’t recommended.
-For example, conflict in relationships where domestic violence or abuse is occurring should typically be addressed with a domestic violence specialist—such as a professional who works in a shelter or abuse treatment center.
+However, there are circumstances in which the Gottman Method isn’t recommended.
+For example, conflict in relationships where domestic violence or abuse is occurring should typically be addressed with a domestic violence specialist—such as a professional who works in a shelter or abuse treatment center—and not the Gottman Method.

-Because mental illnesses can directly impact relationships, individuals with severe mental health challenges may not immediately benefit from Gottman counseling.
+Because mental illnesses can directly impact relationships, individuals with severe mental health challenges may not immediately benefit from Gottman Method counseling.
 People experiencing a mental illness may benefit from receiving individual guidance from a therapist to address challenges before or in tandem with couple’s therapy.
-Partners of those with mental health challenges may also find it beneficial to seek individual support along with couple’s therapy.
+Partners of those with mental health challenges may also find it beneficial to seek individual support along with couple’s therapy or the Gottman Method.

 For those experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.